$\Delta$-PINNs: physics-informed neural networks on complex geometries: Numerical experiments

 which can be seen in the left panel of Figure~\ref{fig:Poisson}.
 Then, we define the following boundary value problem to be tackled by PINNs.

 The domain $\mathcal{B}$ is defined by a square in $[-1,1] \times [-1,1]$.
 The expression for $f(\vec{x})$ can be obtained by applying the Laplacian to the manufactured solution $u(\vec{x})$.
-In this domain, we can compute the eigenfunctions of the Laplace operator with homogeneous Neumann boundary conditions analytically, which correspond to:
+In this domain, we can compute the eigenfunctions of the Laplace operator with homogeneous Neumann boundary conditions analytically, which correspond to

 with $l,m = 1,...,\sqrt{N}$, where $N$ is the total number of eigenfunctions.
-We note that the boundary value problem described in equation~\ref{eq:poisson} has Dirichlet boundary conditions, such that these eigenfunctions do not provide a suitable basis to solve this problem.
-In this case, we only provide data at the boundary $\vec{x} \in d\mathcal{B}$ and the values of $f(\vec{x})$ in the domain $\vec{x} \in \mathcal{B}$, effectivelly solving the forward boundary value problem shown in ~(\ref{eq:poisson}).
-The partial differential equation loss in this example corresponds to:
+We note that the boundary value problem described in Eq.~\eqref{eq:poisson} has Dirichlet boundary conditions, such that these eigenfunctions do not provide a suitable basis to solve this problem.
+In this case, we only provide data at the boundary $\vec{x} \in \partial\mathcal{B}$ and the values of $f(\vec{x})$ in the domain $\vec{x} \in \mathcal{B}$, effectively solving the forward boundary value problem~\eqref{eq:poisson}.
+The partial differential equation loss in this example corresponds to

 where the index $i$ represents the nodes of the mesh inside the domain $\mathcal{B}$, $j \in N(i)$ represents the neighbor nodes of the node $i$, including itself.
 The term $\hat{u}_j$ represents the output of the neural network at the nodal locations $j$ that depends on trainable parameters $\vec{\theta}$, and $f_i$ corresponds to $f(\vec{x}_i)$, with $\vec{x}_i$ the position of node $i$.
-For traditional PINNs, we use automatic differentiation to compute $\Delta \hat{u}$ and construct the loss term $MSE_{\rm PDE}$.
+For traditional PINNs, we use automatic differentiation to compute $\Delta \hat{u}$ and construct the loss term $\operatorname{MSE}_{\rm PDE}$.
 We use neural networks with 3 hidden layers of 100 neurons and train with ADAM for 50,000 iterations.